wuzhenquan/pnotes/vault/📰 Articles/📟 Server in The House/📟 Server in The House.md

 ---
-title: 📟 Server in The Houst
+title: 📟 Server in The House
 ---
 [[1 WSL 2 Setup]]
 [[2 SSH without IP]]